-The Directors have prepared sensitivity analysis to consider the impact of additional Downside scenarios with a more severe impact on the Group's cashflows and liquidity than is currently thought likely.
-The Directors are confident that the resulting EBITDA, when combined with the mitigating actions that are within the Group's control, including reductions in capital and other expenditure, will allow the Group to maintain sufficient liquidity within its £71.3m debt financing facilities reflecting the combined group facilities and satisfy bank covenant levels.
-The Directors have also performed reverse cash and reverse covenant stress tests which demonstrate headroom against the Base and Downside cases.
+The Directors have prepared sensitivity analysis to consider the impact of additional downside scenarios with a more severe impact on the Group's cashflows and liquidity than is currently thought likely.
+The Directors are confident that the resulting EBITDA, when combined with the mitigating actions that are within the Group's control, including reductions in capital and other expenditure, will allow the Group to maintain sufficient liquidity within its debt financing facilities relating to EBITDA and liquidity.

-Key West (Holdings) Limited has an unsecured loan of £5.0m at December 2021 which is repayable on demand (see Note 33).
-The Company has received a letter from the debt holder confirming that they do not intend to fully draw on this loan for a period up to 31 December 2023.
-Therefore it is assumed that this loan will not be fully repaid before 31 December 2023 in the going concern assessment cashflow forecasts.
+Key West (Holdings) Limited has unsecured loan of £14.6m at December 2022 which is repayable on demand (see Note 33).
+The Company has received a letter from the debt holder confirming that they do not intend to fully draw on this loan for a period up to 30 June 2024.
+Therefore it is assumed that this loan will not be fully repaid before 30 June 2024 in the going concern assessment cashflow forecasts.

-The Directors therefore have a reasonable expectation that the Group has adequate resources to continue in operational existence up to 31 December 2023 and for these reasons, they continue to adopt a going concern basis for the preparation of the Financial Statements.
+The Directors therefore have a reasonable expectation that the Group has adequate resources to continue in operational existence up to 30 June 2024 and for these reasons, they continue to adopt a going concern basis for the preparation of the Financial Statements.